-- (1) Bonus amount due is based on the 2023 annual bonus payment made to the named executive officer. - (2) All unvested equity awards at the time of the qualifying event would immediately vest.
-The value of the unvested restricted stock is shown assuming a market value of \$27.24, the closing market price of a share of common stock on December 29, 2023. - (3) Employee is entitled to receive six months of COBRA insurance premiums. - (4) Includes termination without cause or resignation for good reason in the six months prior to or the 24 months following a change in control. - (5) Amounts here reflect payments per Separation Agreement.
+(1) Bonus amount due is based on the 2024 annual incentive bonus payment made to the Named Executive Officer.

+(2) All unvested equity awards at the time of the qualifying event would immediately vest.
+The value of the unvested restricted stock is shown assuming a market value of \$31.92, the closing market price of a share of Common Stock on December 31, 2024.

+(3) Employee is entitled to receive six months of COBRA insurance premiums.

+(4) Includes termination without cause or resignation for good reason in the six months prior to or the 24 months following a change in control.